Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/README.md

 ### Delete a Secret Asynchronously

-Delete an existing Secret by calling `beginDeleteSecret`.
+Delete an existing secret by calling `beginDeleteSecret`.

 ```Java
 secretAsyncClient.beginDeleteSecret("secretName")